• Skip to primary navigation

 How do I submit my mini-grant application?

-The best way to apply is online.
+Mini-grant applications are accepted via online form.
 You will receive instructions on how to apply online in your Collaborative Pledge acceptance email.

 How do I know what to put in my mini-grant application?